karnaker/dotfiles/README.md

 ### `scripts/macos_config.sh`

 Configures macOS settings and preferences to ensure a customized and consistent environment.
 The script covers a wide range of settings, including computer name, UI/UX preferences, system defaults, and more.

+### `scripts/print_functions.sh`

+A utility script that provides functions to print messages, errors, and warnings in a formatted manner.
+Each function makes use of terminal colors to differentiate message types.

 ### `scripts/setup_git_configs.sh`